Ultimate Guide To Pytest Markers And Good Test Management

 assert ...

-You can then use markers to run specific types of tests, for instance:
+You can then use markers to run specific types of tests using the -m flag, for instance:

 1